Research indicates that controlling the risk factors for atrial fibrillation can help with treatment:

 Scar tissue from a prior catheter ablation can actually cause newatrial arrhythmias months or years later.
 Our techniques for catheter ablation for AFIB minimize occurrences of new arrhythmias.
 However, if patients had prior AFIB ablations with occurrences of new atrial arrhythmias, we have experience in treating these patients in what is considered a difficult procedure.

 Atrial fibrillation can cause blood to pool in the left upper chamber of the heart, an area called the left atrial appendage (LAA).
 That pooling can cause the blood to clot and get into the blood stream, potentially causing a stroke.
 If you have AFIB and are considered at risk for strokes, you may need medication to thin your blood and prevent blood clots.
 If you cannot take anticoagulants due to severe bleeding problems, we offer a minimally invasive surgical technique to tie off the LAA to lower your risk of a stroke.

-For all patients, we do a comprehensive assessment of their overall cardiac and coronary function and structure.
-We try to identify a precipitating cause of their ventricular tachycardia or PVCs and treat any underlying condition that may be a causative factor.
-Depending on the individual, if the VT or PVCs persist, we may then recommend drug therapy, catheter ablation or implantable defibrillator, or a combination thereof.
+For all patients, we do a comprehensive assessment of your overall cardiac and coronary function and structure.
+We try to identify a precipitating cause of of ventricular tachycardia or PVCs and treat any underlying condition that may be a causative factor.
+Depending on the individual, if the VT or PVCs persist, we may then recommend drug therapy, catheter ablation, implantable defibrillator, or a combination thereof.

 Cardiac drug or ablation therapy

 PVCs are extra premature heartbeats that originate from the bottom chambers causing a premature contraction.
 While you may have no symptoms, you could also have intolerable palpitations, fatigue or shortness of breath.
 An excessive number of PVCs can lead to deterioration of heart function and congestive heart failure.
 Sometimes, treatment by drugs or ablation can be beneficial.